Sebastian-ehrig/BTC_investment_decision_indicator/README.md

 ## Example period

-The example showcases market behavior from November 2022 to August 2025, demonstrating precise market entries and capitalizing on buy and sell opportunities, thereby achieving a cumulative return of ~520%.
+The example showcases market behavior from October 2022 to August 2025, demonstrating precise market entries and capitalizing on buy and sell opportunities, thereby achieving a cumulative return of ~540%.
 Gray vertical bars indicate entry and exit time-positions, whereby red dots are sell points and blue dots are buying points.

 ![Example Output](Figures/BTC-USD_2025-08-22_1.png)

 ## Performance

 This strategy has demonstrated strong performance between 2019 and 2025, accurately identifying both the top and bottom of the Bitcoin market, thereby avoiding 412 days of continuous market downtrend.
-This has resulted in an impressive 6510% return - compared to a buy and hold strategy that would have yielded "only" 1500% for the same period and with considerably higher risk!
+This has resulted in an impressive 6028% return - compared to a buy and hold strategy that would have yielded "only" 1500% for the same period and with considerably higher risk!

 ![Example Output](Figures/BTC-USD_2025-08-22_2.png)